paulbutenko/liferay-userimport-portlet/README.md

 # Liferay user import portlet
+Portlet for importing user to Liferay from csv file

 As a source of user data for this application we will use CSV file with next format: